-Navigating Kalsoy is so painfully easy as it is completely impossible to steer off track as there is one road that takes you north to south on the island.
-And, you can not go south of Syðradalur.
+Navigating Kalsoy is painfully easy, as it is completely impossible to steer off track as there is one road that takes you north to south on the island.
+And you can not go south of Syðradalur.

 Hiking to the Kallur Lighthouse

-There will be a fence and you can just follow the footsteps that have inevitably done the trek first.
+There will be a fence, and you can just follow the footsteps of those who have inevitably done the trek first.

 The mud is dense and deep in some areas, which makes the hike a bit more difficult than meets the eye.

-Once you get closer to the coastal cliffs, you will need to go up the hill/mountain toward the sheep shack (a pile of rocks stacked up).
+Once you get closer to the coastal cliffs, you will need to go up the hill or mountain toward the sheep shack (a pile of rocks stacked up).

-It isn’t difficult and you don’t really need to be in excellent shape to do this hike, but it also isn’t something I would suggest to those who haven’t hiked before.
+It isn’t difficult, and you don’t need to be in excellent shape to do this hike, but it also isn’t something I would suggest to those who haven’t hiked before.

-Once at the sheep shack, you will continue north and then you’ll see a deep valley that basically ends up in the ocean.
-Obviously, don’t go down this… stay to the left of it on the hillside and walk until you’re past it.
+Once at the sheep shack, you will continue north and then you’ll see a deep valley that ends up in the ocean.
+Don’t go down this… stay to the left of it on the hillside and walk until you’re past it.
 This is where my hike ended.

-We slowly walked on this ‘path’ (which didn’t really exist at the time as the Faroes doesn’t see many visitors this time of year) and eventually, I started to cry.
+We slowly walked on this ‘path’ (which didn’t exist at the time as the Faroes don’t see many visitors this time of year) and eventually, I started to cry.